 Near activities used in the treatment of amblyopia

 This involves paper-based near activities such as reading, writing, and word puzzles.
-Von Noorden and co-workers found that 1 hour of occlusion per day in combination with near activities is beneficial in the treatment of lazy eye for older children.
+Von Noorden and co-workers found that 1 hour of occlusion per day in combination with near activities is beneficial in the treatment of lazy eyes for older children.

 In the absence of reliable evidence, it is not prescribed solely for the treatment of amblyopia but the combination with occlusion provides better outcomes.

 Lazy eye occurs early in life due to abnormal visual experience.
 Proper optical correction alone is prescribed for a short time (6-8 weeks) before starting other active or passive therapies.

 Part-time occlusion of the non-amblyopic eye is the mainstay of treatment since the 18th century to till now.
 For moderate and severe amblyopia, 2 hours and 6 hours of patching are prescribed respectively.

 Atropine penalization is also used in children with poor compliance.
-Trial of occlusion can be given in adults up to the age of 17 years.
+A trial of occlusion can be given in adults up to the age of 17 years.